TikTok: Demographics

 TikTok tends to appeal to younger users, as 41% of its users are between the ages of 16 and 24.
-As of 2021, these individuals are considered Generation Z. Among these TikTok users, 90% said they used the app daily.
-TikTok's geographical use in 2019 has shown that 43% of new users were from India before the social platform was banned in the country.
+As of 2021, these individuals are considered Generation Z. TikTok's geographical use in 2019 has shown that 43% of new users were from India before the social platform was banned in the country.
 But adults have also seen growth on TikTok.
-The share of U.S. adults who regularly get news from TikTok hit 5% in 2025.
+The share of US adults who regularly get news from TikTok hit 5% in 2025.

 By July 2023, TikTok has become the primary news source for British teenagers on social media, with 28% of 12 to 15-year-olds relying on the platform, while traditional sources like BBC One/Two are more trusted at 82%, according to a report by UK regulator Ofcom.
 As of the first quarter of 2022, there were over 100 million monthly active users in the United States and 23 million in the UK.
 The average user, daily, was spending 1 hour and 25 minutes on the app and opening TikTok 17 times.
 Out of TikTok's top 100 male creators, a 2022 analysis reported 67% were white, with 54% having near-perfect facial symmetry.

 Teenage mode

 China heavily regulates how Douyin is used by minors in the country, especially after 2018.
 Under government pressure, ByteDance introduced parental controls and a "teenage mode" that shows only whitelisted content, such as knowledge sharing, and bans pranks, superstition, dance clubs, and pro-LGBT content.
 (Note: Strictly legal explainers are still available on topics such as same-sex marriage.)
 A mandatory screen time limit was put in place for users under the age of 14 and a requirement to link accounts to a real identity to prevent minors from lying about their age or using an adult's account.
-The differences between Douyin and TikTok have led some U.S. politicians and commentators to accuse the company or the Chinese government of malicious intent.
+The differences between Douyin and TikTok have led some US politicians and commentators to accuse the company or the Chinese government of malicious intent.
 In March 2023, TikTok announced default screen time limits for users under the age of 18.
 Those under the age of 13 would need a passcode from their parents to extend their time.